How to Start Homeschooling

 Homeschooling and working also means my day doesn’t always look like other homeschools.
 I homeschool before work, I teach lessons on my lunch break, and more.

-I start the day getting the kids working on independent lessons, later in the day my mom comes over to assist the youngest (in 4th grade, although she does many assignments on her own).
-When I take a lunch break from my work, I teach Bible, history and/or science to my high schooler.
+I start the day by getting the kids working on independent lessons.
+Later in the day, my mom comes over to assist the youngest (who is in 4th grade, although she does many assignments on her own).
+When I take a lunch break from my work, I teach Bible, history, and/or science to my high schoolers.

-Throughout the day, I take short breaks to check on progress, answer questions, help explain new concepts for all the kids.
-Even in a school, your child doesn’t have a teacher sitting next to them all day watching every assignment.
+Throughout the day, I take short breaks to check on progress, answer questions, and help explain new concepts to all the kids.
+Even in school, your child doesn’t have a teacher sitting next to them all day watching every assignment.
 Help your child learn to understand the instructions and work independently.

 After dinner, I review school work, verify it’s done (and done correctly), and maybe study a foreign language or any other subject we missed earlier in the day.